benedekaibas/pycot/README.md

 # pycot

+## Code Optimization Techniques
-, such as using list comprehensions vs. traditional loops, optimizing function calls, or leveraging parallel processing with libraries like multiprocessing or concurrent.futures.
+Experiment with different optimization techniques in Python, such as using list comprehensions vs. traditional loops, optimizing function calls, or leveraging parallel processing with libraries like multiprocessing or concurrent.futures.